ocaml/MPP-language-blender/README.md

 # Log

+* 19 May 2013: new builtins: ocamlcerror, ocamlhtml and ocamlhtmlcss.
+* 19 May 2013: some bug fixes and minor enhancements.
 * 16 May 2013: new command-line builtin: -set x=s
 * 16 May 2013: (( and )) replace [[ and ]] as default opening/closing tokens.
 * 16 May 2013: bug fixes for ifdef and ifndef builtins.